The Real Housewives of Fat Tony

 "The Real Housewives of Fat Tony" is the nineteenth episode of the twenty-second season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on May 1, 2011.
-This episode mainly centers around Marge Simpson and one of her older sisters, Selma, who falls in love with mobster Fat Tony II.
+This episode mainly centers around Marge Simpson and one of her older sisters, Selma, who falls in love with mobster Fat Tony.
 Selma later begins the glamorous lifestyle associated with being in the Mafia and the couple agrees to marry each other.
 The marriage leads to tension between Marge and Selma.
 Fat Tony later invites Homer and Marge to his mansion in New Jersey, in hopes of mending the sisters' relationship.
 Meanwhile, Bart acquires an ability to trace the location of truffles, which leads Lisa to attest to her growing greed for eating truffles.

 This episode was written by Dick Blasucci, and directed by Lance Kramer.
 The episode was met with a mixed to negative response from television critics, with much criticism going to the cultural references and the main storyline.
 It garnered a 2.9 rating in the 18-49 demographic.
 The episode featured a guest appearance from Joe Mantegna, as well as several recurring voice actors and actresses for the series.

 Plot

-Selma is greeted by Fat Tony (formerly Fit Tony from "Donnie Fatso" following the death of the original Fat Tony) at the DMV, much to her discontent.
-She makes several sarcastic remarks towards Fat Tony and refuses to let him submit a change of address (initially due to him submitting the wrong form, and then refusing to let him hold his position while he retrieves the correct form), enraging him in the process.
+Selma is greeted by Fat Tony at the DMV.
+She makes several sarcastic remarks towards Fat Tony and refuses to let him submit a change of address.
 This prompts him to order his local mafia to abduct and kidnap her.
-They set her up for interrogation at an abandoned warehouse, in which she shoots out more sarcastic remarks, and when asked which body part she wants cut off first, requests liposuction.
+They set her up for interrogation, in which she says more sarcastic remarks and, when asked which body part she wants cut off first, requests liposuction.
 Fat Tony falls in love with her humor and grants her request.
-Afterwards, the couple begin a romantic relationship and on a boat off the coast of New Jersey, Fat Tony proposes to Selma.
-She agrees to the proposal, and they end up getting married.
+Meanwhile, Bart and Lisa are in the forest when Bart sniffs out a truffle.
+After she explains that truffles are prized gourmet foods, Bart finds another, and both realize he can find them by smell.
+After talking with Luigi about the truffles for Luigi's restaurant, he offers to pay them for any truffles found.